 Submission is no guarantee of publication.
 There is no guarantee there will be a printed or digital version of a book either; we will have to see what the response is first.
 Please note that there may be more than one entry for a plant or emulsion since the print can turn out differently depending on which part of the plant is used and variations in the process.

 There will be no monetary compensation if your work is published, but if your work is published in the book, you can add a line on your resume about it.
 If your work is published in the e-book, we will email a digital copy of the e-book(s) to you.

 Prepare to participate in World Anthotype Day – follow all steps!

 The event will be open for entries from the 1st of August, but you can start preparing now.
-An entry consists of 4 items: An anthotype print, a picture of the plant or extract used to make the emulsion in two sizes, a text entry, and a permission request form.
+An entry consists of 4 items: A text entry, an anthotype print, a picture of the plant, and a permission request form.

 Do make our lives a little easier by following all of these steps, please. 🙂

 Entries NOT following the above will not be entered.

 Item 1.
 Text information

 - Your contact information – Your contact information will not be published.